elysium-suite/aeacus/docs/checks.md

 > **Note**: Use absolute paths when possible (rather than relative) for more reliable scoring.

 **ProgramInstalled**: pass if program is installed.
-On Linux, will use `dpkg`, and on Windows, checks if any installed programs contain your program string.
+On Linux, will use `dpkg` (or `rpm` for RHEL-based systems), and on Windows, checks if any installed programs contain your program string.

 ```
 type = 'ProgramInstalled'